jojonass/Robot-whogivesafuckchallenge/README.md

 gaze_tracking.py creates the gui needed for live webcame feed and recording, as well as allowing the division og gaze zones that help with control logic in Robot_main.py

+Slides.py hosts the slides that create the Gui, these are then sequenced throuhg in the main loop, and contain the instructions of the assembly

+Dependencies
+python 3.12 required
+numpy
+mediapipe
+urx
+opencv-python
+streamlit
+streamlit_autorefresh
+pillow